LGBTIQA+ inclusion

 -

-Information for researchers collecting DSG data
+Information for researchers collecting data about sex, sexuality, gender, and sex characteristics

-When collecting data on sex, gender, or sexuality, it is critical to design survey questions in a way that is inclusive of those with diverse sexualities and genders (DSG).
-Non-inclusive or exclusionary data collection practices can present a significant barrier to providing services to LGBTIQA+ clients and results in less accurate data collection.
+When collecting data about sex, sexuality, gender, or sex characteristics, it is important to ensure that your data-collection instruments are inclusive of LGBTIQA+ people.
+Non-inclusive or exclusionary data collection practices can present a significant barrier to providing services to LGBTIQA+ people and results in less accurate – or offensive – data collection.
+For suggestions and best practices on collecting this data, we recommend reading the Canberra LGBTIQ Community Consortium’s “LGBTIQ-inclusive data collection guide”.

 Policies